TEST-OPTIONAL ADMISSION CRITERIA HIGH SCHOOL GRADUATES

 Applicants Without Approved High School Graduation

-An applicant who has not graduated from high school must submit satisfactory scores on the General Educational Development Test (GED) or the Test Assessing Secondary Completion (TASC) or the High School Equivalency Test (HiSET) and a Certificate of Equivalency from any state department of education, and SAT or ACT entrance examination scores.
-The minimum SAT score is 1000 (prior to March) or 1070 (after March 2016).
-The minimum ACT score is 20.
+An applicant who has not graduated from high school must submit satisfactory scores on the General Educational Development Test (GED) or the Test Assessing Secondary Completion (TASC) or the High School Equivalency Test (HiSET) and a Certificate of Equivalency from any state department of education.
 Each applicant will be considered on an individual basis.

 Students Not Granted Admission

 An applicant who is not granted admission as an entering freshman may wish to consider a transfer to the university after one or two years of study elsewhere (see transfer requirements section).
 In the best interest of students pursuing educational goals for which they lack some academic preparation, the Letters, Arts and Sciences/Campus Admissions committee often recommends that such applicants complete at least one full year of college level coursework at a regionally accredited college.
 The personal attention and the appropriate courses there will prepare the student for an eventual successful experience at the University of Colorado.